 Mississippi Kites on the Rio Grande

 Once in a while, a bird watcher gets to experience something quite out of the ordinary and usually in a place where that something is least expected.
-This week, an neighbor and I had a friendly argument and subsequent wager over the identity of an apex raptor that visited a tree in his front yard.
+This week, a neighbor and I had a friendly argument and subsequent wager over the identity of an apex raptor that visited a tree in his front yard.
 My guess?
 A Northern Harrier.
 His?
 A Mississippi Kite.
 The bet?
 A six pack of Modelo Especial – one of Mexico’s finest pilsners.
 Both birds habit the Rio Grande Valley and I figured I had a 50/50 chance.
 I’d seen a kite a couple of miles away only a few days before so I should have known better.
 Well, I am dismayed to inform you that I lost the bet.

 The morning after the bet was entered, I glanced across the street at my neighbors cottonwood trees and noticed something off.
 I shook my head, refocused and looked again and was able to make out the outline of a pretty good sized, slate grey bird perched on a dead branch.
 I grabbed the tripod and camera and set up by my front door and took several shots across the street.
 Satisfied that I had the ID of the bird in the bag, I made my way closer to the street between our houses and up to my fence.
 I was probably 50 yards from her perch.